ClubCedille/Plateforme-Cedille/wiki/docs/en/onboarding/tracks/learn-docker/containerize.md

+# Creating Dockerfiles and Compose Files for Containerization
 When working with containers, you usually need to create a `Dockerfile` to define your image and a `compose.yaml` file to define how to run it.
 These files specify the instructions for building and running your application within Docker